 - Allow faucets to drip to help reduce any pressure build up.

 - Make sure your thermostat is set to a temperature of 55 degrees or above at all times.
-We recommend keeping the same temperature during both the day and night.
+We recommend keeping the same temperature both day and night.
 You might experience an increase in your heating bill by maintaining a higher temperature, but it will be a much lower cost than the aftermath of a burst pipe.

 If you want to go the extra mile to protect your home, here’s a checklist you can complete for the exterior: